MilanSkocic/codata/README.md

 # Introduction

-Simple program for generating codata for C, Fortran.
+`codata` is a (Modern) Fortran library providing the codata constants.

-The raw codata from http://physics.nist.gov/constants are converted into C and Fortran code.
-The generator generates:
+It also provides a header for the C language.

- * an module for Fortran
+The raw codata from http://physics.nist.gov/constants are converted into an Fortran module and a C header.
- * and header and source files for C
+The generator, written in C, generates:

-The generated files are then compiled into shared and static libraries:
+ * a Fortran module
- * libccodata for C
+ * a C header

- * libfcodata for Fortran
+The generated Fortran module is then compiled into a shared and static library `libcodata`.

-The libraries for C and Fortran can be installed in order to be included in programs.
+The static and shared libraries can be installed in order to be included in Fortran or C programs.

 The compilation was tested on Linux (Debian 10) and MacOS.